Martin McGartland: Infiltration of the IRA

 According to McGartland's autobiography, he later infiltrated the IRA in autumn 1989, having been asked to join by Davy Adams, a leading IRA member and a nephew of Sinn Féin leader Gerry Adams.
 This was after being recommended by a childhood friend, Harry Fitzsimmons, part of an IRA bomb team, whom McGartland often drove around Belfast.
 Davy Adams immediately gave McGartland his first assignment, which was to check the house of a well-known Ulster Volunteer Force (UVF) figure.
 McGartland was given the code name Agent Carol by the RUC.

 Holding the rank of lieutenant in the IRA Belfast Intelligence unit, he ended up working mainly for Davy Adams, whom he drove to meetings and to survey potential IRA targets.
 McGartland had a special tracking device attached to his car.
 He was also recruited by an IRA Active Service Unit (ASU) which was headed by a man known as "Spud".
 He convinced his IRA associates that he was a committed member of the organisation and he successfully led a double life, which was kept secret even from the mother of his two sons.
-From 1989–91, he provided information about IRA activities and planned attacks to the RUC Special Branch.
+From 1989 to 1991, he provided information about IRA activities and planned attacks to the RUC Special Branch.
 During his time as a Special Branch intelligence agent, he became close to senior IRA members, having daily contact with those responsible for organizing and perpetrating the shooting attacks and bombings throughout Northern Ireland.
 He also worked closely with Belfast actress Rosena Brown, a prominent and highly skilled IRA intelligence officer.

 Working in the IRA Intelligence unit enabled McGartland to learn about the organisation's command structure pertaining to finance, ordnance, intelligence and the detailed planning of operations.
 He discovered how IRA sympathizers had infiltrated various public institutions and businesses, and many members acquired computer skills, thereby enabling the IRA to gain access to detailed information on a wide range of people in Northern Ireland including politicians, lawyers, judges, members of the security forces, Ulster loyalist paramilitaries, and prison officers.

 Although McGartland says he prevented the IRA from carrying out many "spectaculars", including the planned bombing of two lorries transporting British soldiers from Stranraer to Larne that could have resulted in the loss of over a dozen lives, his reported greatest regret was his failure in June 1991 to save the life of 21-year-old Private Tony Harrison.
-Harrison, a soldier from London, was shot by the IRA at the home of his East Belfast fiancee where they were making wedding plans.
+Harrison, a soldier from London, was shot by the IRA at the home of his East Belfast fiancée where they were making wedding plans.
 McGartland had driven the IRA gunmen's getaway car and had been brought into the operation so late he had no time to advise his handlers, though he had previously indicated the IRA's interest in the area.

 A taxi driver and republican sympathizer, Noel Thompson, who picked Harrison up at Belfast airport and informed the IRA was later jailed for 12 years for conspiracy to murder.